neobrains/deta-community/docs/feature-boiler.md

 ---

 # Featured Projects
 This page lists projects that are built on Deta or use Deta in some way.
-If you have a project that you would like to be featured here, tell us in the comment section below.
+If you have a project that you would like to be featured here, read the README.md file in the GitHub repo for instructions.

 ### Basic Deta
 <!--start basic-deta-->